 Analysis using nuclear magnetic resonance (NMR) spectroscopy reveals that the foam consists mainly of polysaccharides, sucrose, and heat soluble protein fractions including defensin, histone, and superoxide dismutase among others.
 NMR also detected the storage proteins provicillin and leguminin.

 Findings presented at the 2nd International Conference on Food Chemistry & Nutrition found that aquafaba quality from commercially canned chickpeas is inconsistent.
 (4)

 Most alarmingly, Dr. Reaney’s research demonstrated the presence of saponins in aquafaba responsible for its soap-like foaming effect.
 This confirmed a hunch to that effect prior to testing.
 These chemicals are dangerous to human health, contributing to the development of leaky gut and potentially a miscarriage risk.
 More on this with citations below.

 If you’ve been intrigued by the buzz about aquafaba and the chorus of some alternative voices who advocate using it, I would strongly advise you to hold back your enthusiasm and avoid jumping on the bandwagon at least for the time being.

 Here are 6 reasons to stay cautious and not be an early adopter of this trend.

-Canned bean or chickpea water (liquid from any canned food for that matter!) is almost certainly laced with a chemical cocktail of hormone disrupting substances.
+Canned bean or chickpea water (liquid from any canned food for that matter!) is almost certainly laced with a chemical cocktail of hormone-disrupting substances.
 The industrialized packaging process involves pouring boiling hot food into cans lined with a thin layer of plastic containing the industrial chemical BPA.
-This triggers leeching of the chemicals into the water, and to a lesser extent, the food too.
+This triggers leaching of the chemicals into the water, and to a lesser extent, the food too.